 Below is the executive summary and recommendations for the report on Brexit & The Future of Ireland, Uniting Ireland and its People in Peace & Prosperity.
-Links to each of the seven sections are also below.

 The report for the Joint Committee on the Implementation of the Good Friday